TheMelodyOfCode/CodingTogetherHowTo/README.md

 **2 - Clone it!**
-    Creates a copy of the repo on your local machine

-    git clone https://user@bitbucket.org/user/repo.git
+    Creates a copy of the repo on your local machine git clone https://user@bitbucket.org/user/repo.git

 **3 - Create a new Branch**
-    Before you can start to work on the repo you need to create a new branch

-    git checkout -b nameOfNewBranch
+    Before you can start to work on the repo you need to create a new branch git checkout -b nameOfNewBranch
     To see what branch you're one
     git branch

-**4 - Now you can work on the new branch as you are used to **
+**4 - Now you can work on the new branch as you are used to**

-      edit code
+    -edit code
-    git status   View the state of the repo git add <some-file>   Stage a file
+    git status   -View the state of the repo git add <some-file>   -Stage a file
-    git commit   Commit a file</some-file>
+    git commit -m "some message"

-**5 - Push your changes to your online branch to get to reviewed by your co-workers **
+**5 - Push your changes to your online branch to get to reviewed by your co-workers**
     No changes will be made to the original repo

     git push origin nameOfBranchh